Efficient Public Verification of Private ML via Regularization: Discussion

-\paragraph{Current Limitations} Our study only looked at convex settings, and so does not immediately apply to common deep learning models, though could be used to fine-tune the last layer of a neural network on a private dataset~\citep{shamsabadi2024confidential,guo2019certified}.
+\paragraph{Current Limitations} Our study only looked at convex settings, and so does not immediately apply to common deep learning models, though our approach could be used to fine-tune the last layer of a neural network on a private dataset~\citep{shamsabadi2024confidential,guo2019certified}.
 Also, while our algorithm reduced the costs for private verification, it still scales linearly with dataset size and, given current runtimes, it is likely impractical for very large datasets.
-Furthermore, further work is needed to understand how the performance of our algorithm compares to DP-SGD beyond our general asymptotic analysis.
-In particular, how any real-world improvements that can be achieved with hyperparameter tuning, known to be important for DP-SGD, affects privacy verification.
+Furthermore, additional work is needed to understand how the performance of our algorithm compares to DP-SGD beyond our general asymptotic analysis; in particular, how any real-world improvements that can be achieved via hyperparameter tuning, known to be important for DP-SGD, would affect privacy verification.
 Can we efficiently verify private hyperparameter tuning~\citep{papernot2021hyperparameter,liu2019private}?
+Are there other approaches which allow DP verification faster than training in additional contexts?